Herpetology

 Herpetology (from Ancient Greek ἑρπετόν herpetón, meaning "reptile" or "creeping animal") is a branch of zoology concerned with the study of amphibians (including frogs, salamanders, and caecilians (Gymnophiona)) and reptiles (including snakes, lizards, turtles, crocodilians, and tuataras).
 Birds, which are cladistically included within Reptilia, are traditionally excluded here; the separate scientific study of birds is the subject of ornithology.

 The precise definition of herpetology is the study of ectothermic (cold-blooded) tetrapods.
 This definition of "herps" (otherwise called "herptiles" or "herpetofauna") excludes fish; however, herpetological and ichthyological scientific societies often collaborate.
 For instance, groups such as the American Society of Ichthyologists and Herpetologists have co-published journals and hosted conferences to foster the exchange of ideas between the fields.
 Herpetological societies are formed to promote interest in reptiles and amphibians, both captive and wild.

 Herpetological studies can offer benefits relevant to other fields by providing research on the role of amphibians and reptiles in global ecology.
 For example, by monitoring amphibians that are very sensitive to environmental changes, herpetologists record visible warnings that significant climate changes are taking place.
 Although they can be deadly, some toxins and venoms produced by reptiles and amphibians are useful in human medicine.
 Currently, some snake venom has been used to create anti-coagulants that work to treat strokes and heart attacks.

 Naming and etymology

 The word herpetology is from the Ancient Greek words ἑρπετόν (herpetón), meaning "creeping animal", and λόγος (lógos), meaning "study".

 "Herp" is a vernacular term for non-avian reptiles and amphibians.
-It is derived from the archaic term "herpetile", with roots back to Linnaeus's classification of animals, in which he grouped reptiles and amphibians in the same class.
+It is derived from the Greek term "herpeton", with roots back to Linnaeus's classification of animals, in which he grouped reptiles and amphibians in the same class.
 There are over 6700 species of amphibians and over 9000 species of reptiles.
 Despite its modern taxonomic irrelevance, the term has persisted, particularly in the names of herpetology, the scientific study of non-avian reptiles and amphibians, and herpetoculture, the captive care and breeding of reptiles and amphibians.